sangnguyencs20/sangnguyencs20/README.md

 - 🌱 I’m a last-year student studying Computer Science at Ho Chi Minh City University of Technology

-- 👨‍💻 I'm currently learning MERN Stack, especially backend, and a bit of data engineering :D
+- 👨‍💻 I'm currently a C++ Developer, and also researching data engineering.

-- 👯 I’m seeking an internship on Software Developer (Web & Mobile).

 - 👀 I’m interested in football and coding